 Fair value is defined by ASC 820 as the price that would be received upon selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 ASC 820 establishes a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows:

-The following table presents available-for-sale securities measured at fair value on a recurring basis as of March 31, 2020:
+The following table presents financial assets, excluding cash, and non-financial liabilities measured at fair value on a recurring basis and their related valuation inputs as of March 31, 2016:

-The following table presents available-for-sale securities measured at fair value on a recurring basis as of March 31, 2019:
+The following table presents financial assets, excluding cash, and non-financial liabilities measured at fair value on a recurring basis and their related valuation inputs as of March 31, 2015:

 The fair value of the money market funds approximates their carrying amounts due to the short-term nature of these financial assets.

 In connection with the ANTONE acquisition in the quarter ended June 30, 2012, payment of a portion of the purchase price is contingent upon the profitability of the acquired products for post-closing periods through June 30, 2016, and may be offset by working capital adjustments and certain indemnification claims.
 See Note 6.
 The Company estimates the fair value of contingent consideration as the present value of the expected payments over the term of the arrangement based on financial forecasts of future profitability of the acquired products and reaching the forecast.
 This estimate is subject to ongoing evaluation.
 The actual cash payment may range from $2.0 million to $2.7 million.

 The fair value measurement of contingent consideration as of March 31, 2016 and March 31, 2015, encompasses the following significant unobservable inputs: